What Size Air Conditioner Do I Need?

 Sizing a Room Air Conditioner

-• A room measuring 150 to 350 square feet will probably need to have a 5,000 to 8,000 BTU air conditioner.
+• A room measuring 150 to 350 square feet will probably require a 5,000 to 8,000 BTU air conditioner.

-• A room that is around 350 and 550 square feet should need an 8,000 to 12,000 BTU unit.
+• A room between 350 and 550 square feet should need an 8,000 to 12,000 BTU unit.

-• A large room or open area of 550 to 1,000 square feet may take a 12,000 to 18,000 BTU unit.
+• A large room or open area of 550 to 1,000 square feet may require a 12,000 to 18,000 BTU unit.

 Sizing a Central Air Conditioner